-Founder of Save the Bees Australia – Bee The Cure, Simon Mulvany is an ex ranger, gardener and beekeeper who has made it his mission to educate people about the plight of the precious pollinators, both indigenous and introduced.
+Founder of Save the Bees Australia – Bee The Cure, Simon Mulvany is a beekeeper who has made it his mission to educate people about the plight of the precious pollinators, both indigenous and introduced.

 It is crucial that we help protect the native species and that we keep honey bees, respectfully and responsibly.
 We respect that both have their place, whether it is in industry or biodiversity- and that we simply can not live without them.

 We believe if bees thrive humanity can thrive.